SanchitaMondal/Introduction-to-programming-MM62201/README.md

 # Introduction-to-programming-MM62201

-Repository for study materials for MM62201 : Introduction to Programming offered in Autumn 2023 at IIT Kharagpur taught by [Prof Subhamoy Mandal](https://sites.google.com/site/smandalbiomed/home).
+Repository for Code snippets for MM62201 : Introduction to Programming offered in Autumn 2023 at IIT Kharagpur taught by [Prof Subhamoy Mandal](https://sites.google.com/site/smandalbiomed/home).

 ## Syllabus for the Course